 Find joy in dance, music, movement, rhythm, strength and community, and Shimmy To It!
 Learn, hone and layer your shimmies and isolations; improve coordination and strength; practice keeping time/rhythm with the body; and improve your physical and mental health through musical expression.

-This class will provide an enjoyably sweaty workout through a mix of fusion dance, variety of shimmies and body isolations, bodyweight strength training exercises and basic stretching.
+This class will provide an enjoyably sweaty workout through a mix of fusion belly dance, variety of shimmies and body isolations, bodyweight strength training exercises and basic stretching.
+Dance experience is helpful, but not necessary.
 Both new and experienced dancers welcome, with any variety of dance and fitness backgrounds.
+Please bring an open mind and a willingness to challenge yourself!

 This class environment welcomes all intersecting identities including all races, ethnicities, cultures, religions, spoken languages, countries of origin, gender identities, sexual orientations, ages, disabilities and abilities.